bcheikes/csc-249-p2-banking-client-server/README.md

 # CSC 249 – Project 2 – ATM client with multi-client back-end banking server

 In this project you will build a distributed ATM banking application.
-This application will consist of two separate software programs: (1) a bank server, which holds all bank account records and handles all financial transactions; and (2) an Automated Teller Machine client, which obtains needed inputs from the customer but otherwise relies on the server to perform transaction processing.
+This application consists of two separate software programs: (1) a bank server, which holds all bank account records and handles all financial transactions; and (2) an Automated Teller Machine client, which obtains needed inputs from the customer but otherwise relies on the server to perform transaction processing.

-The main focus of your work will be on enabling the banking server to handle simultaneous connections from different ATM client instances.
+The main focus of your work will be on enabling the banking server to handle simultaneous connections from different ATM client instances, and then process transaction requests correctly.
 Relevant technical resources include the Jennings tutorial we encountered in Project 1 (https://realpython.com/python-sockets/).
 For this project, it is recommended that you focus on the tutorial material pertaining to Handling Multiple Connections [(https://realpython.com/python-sockets/#handling-multiple-connections)].

 To help you get started on this project and enable you to focus on the most important parts (that is, the networking components and the client-server message protocol), you are given initial code for both programs.
 The Python file "bank_server.py" implements all the back-end server functionality EXCEPT none of the network communication components have been implemented.
 The Python file "atm_client.py" contains a basic ATM client application EXCEPT none of the client-server messaging and message handling functions have been implemented.
+You should study this code and make sure you understand how it works and where you need to make changes and/or insert new code.
 Both programs are sprinkled with "TODO" in comments to help you find and focus on the parts of the programs where you will need to be working.

+**If you have any questions about the provided code or the instructions below, please seek help from the instructor and/or the teaching assistant as soon as possible!**

 ## Bank Server Design Requirements